KevinGimbel/vhost/README.md

 Next symlink the `template.conf` to `/etc/apache2/sites-available` - this file is the template for all future Virtual Hosts.
-You'll also need to make vhost executable and then symlink the vhost the executable to some place that's in your `$PATH`, e.g. `~/local/bin`.
+You'll also need to make vhost executable and then symlink the vhost executable to some place that's in your `$PATH`, e.g. `~/local/bin`.

 So, inside the Repository do the following